andreealalaaaa/ATAD/README.md

    The result is written to a file using the OUTPUT_PATH environment variable.
    The points are printed in the format [Alice's score, Bob's score].

-4. A Very Big Sum problem - Easy - 0.5 points
+4. A Very Big Sum problem - Easy - 0.5 points - aVeryBigSum.rs
    https://www.hackerrank.com/challenges/a-very-big-sum/problem?isFullScreen=true
    aVeryBigSum Function: